cryoEM-CNIO/Binder_Design_Watcher/README.md

 # MICRORUN & WATCHER

-These are a few scripts intended to provide a platform for users of SLURM based small HPC that can help to atomize the task of protein design, as well as check *on the fly* how the runs are performing and help with the selection of designs for subsequent order.
+These are a few scripts intended to provide a platform for users of SLURM based small HPC that can help to atomize the task of protein design (*microrun.sh*), as well as check *on the fly* how the runs are performing and help with the selection of designs for subsequent order (*watcher.py*).

 Right now it can be used with RosettaFold Diffusion (for which we have added some physical based scorings using PyRosetta)

 Hope you can find them useful!

 This repository is organized as follows:
+-**microrun**: In this folder is stored all the code needed to run the binder design process using the microrun structure
     - **scripts**: This is where the different scripts use in the microrun are stored, as well as some other useful design for the protein design process.
     - **slurm_submit**: In this folder we store the SLURM submit scripts
+    - **master_scripts**: In this folder the scripts running each of the steps are stored
+- **monitoring_utils**: In this folder there are all the utils used with the watcher

+Outside of this folder you have 5 different files:
+- **config.sh**: A config file to set all the paths for the different softwares that microrun uses, the environment names and the SLURM configurations
+- **install_watcher.sh**: A script to install the watcher environment, which is also used in some steps of the microrun campaing run
+- **microrun.sh**: The script to run a binder design campaing following the microrun structure
-- **monitoring**: In this folder we have the watcher script, the tool we use to check *on the fly* how the run is going, as well as to select designs based on different metrics.
+- **microrun_watcher.py**: The script to visualize on the fly how the campaign is going, as well to select and get the designs sequences
-    - **monitoring.utils**: Where the functions of the watcher are stored.
+- **sequence_diversity.sh**: The script to run the sequence diversity option, which consists in generating only differnet sequences for a backbone using the microrun structure
 ## HOW IT WORKS

 ### MICRORUN